Skip to main content

 8

-You have a workflow in Identity Engine with a maximum number of enterprise graphs of 50,000.
-In that same month, you distributed 2,800,000 to two destinations.
+You ingested 500,000 records in Identity Engine, and in that same month, you distributed 2,800,000 records to two destinations.

 (2,800,000 x 2) / 400,000 = 14